jD91mZM2/rust-import/README.md

 I did have a plan to auto-import stuff, but I got multiple recommendations to leave that to the RLS.
 [Reddit thread](https://redd.it/7oibl7)

+There is some basic auto importing with the `-a` option that asks Cargo what to import.